 The automotive sector has witnessed a sea change over the last decade, disrupting the conventional ecosystem of automotive players.
-Car connectivity growth is predicted by Gartner to reach one billion in 2020, which is expected to have some major impact on product features like safety, infotainment, mobility and vehicle management that will enable new revenue streams and business models for automotive OEMs.
+Car connectivity growth is predicted by Gartner to reach one billion in 2020, which is expected to have some major impact on product features like safety, infotainment, mobility, and vehicle management that will enable new revenue streams and business models for automotive OEMs.

 Another major change has come across the manufacturing plants where every piece of information is getting tracked with all the sensors and high-tech devices placed around.
 With a few clicks of a button, the entire value chain can be informed about the inventory status & sourcing needs whereas the shop floor has been made more efficient with predictive maintenance and downtime schedules.

-But all these technological advancements are fuelling the newer set of challenges where buying channels and consumer buying behaviour has grown complicated.
-They need an extra push in the form of offers, discounts or add-on accessories which leads to depleting margins.
+But all these technological advancements are fuelling the newer set of challenges where buying channels and consumer buying behavior has grown complicated.
+They need an extra push in the form of offers, discounts, or add-on accessories which leads to depleting margins.
 It is been furthered by the industry shifting towards a global supply chain, so auto manufacturers are exposed to not only local but global competitors as well.

-This hostile environment requires you to leverage all the resources available at your disposal and for that nothing is more crucial than the vast amount of big data in the form of structured data stored across your ERPs, CRMs and unstructured data from sensors and digital space.
+This hostile environment requires you to leverage all the resources available at your disposal and for that nothing is more crucial than the vast amount of big data in the form of structured data stored across your ERPs, CRMs, and unstructured data from sensors, and digital space.

-This pool of data will ultimately power disruptive technologies, creating multiple possibilities for the players across the value chain.
+So, this pool of data will ultimately power disruptive technologies, creating multiple possibilities for the players across the value chain.

 Predictive & Advanced Analytics: Product Quality, Recall & Customer Satisfaction